 This Notice does not pertain to state and local jurisdictions.
 We will monitor state and local governments to see how they react to this announcement.

-UHY will continue to monitor and provide additional information regarding the other relief provisions that the White House, Treasury and Congress have been discussing.
+UHY tax advisors will continue to monitor and provide additional information regarding the other relief provisions that the White House, Treasury and Congress have been discussing.